-Digital cinematography enables (and sometimes even requires) post-production related activities to be taking place already on the film set.
-If you think about data backup of camera footage, dealing with “log” signals, or even transcoding dailies on set, all these things have become quite common to do on set – although all of these activities were formerly handled in post production locations.
+Digital cinematography enables (and sometimes even requires) post-production related activities to be already taking place on the film set.
+If you think about data backup of camera footage, dealing with “log” signals, or even transcoding dailies on set: It has become quite common to do all these things on set, even though, they were formerly handled in post-production locations.

 Preparing for Production and the Basis for Live Grading

 Before we get to the benefits of live grading, let’s first have a look at what the term “live grading” actually describes:

 In pre-production, a lot of time and work is spent preparing “the look” of the production by, for example, collecting reference material and creating extensive mood boards.
 The outcome of this preparation is used as a starting point and guideline for the thousands of little decisions made during the actual production.

 One part of the outcome relevant for the camera department is the camera look, also referred to as the show LUT.
 This show LUT is a digital look transform that includes creative color grading adjustments such as specific saturation or contrast changes.
 This LUT (or maybe a hand full of different ones) is created by a colorist and/or directly by the DP.
 Besides other elements influencing the look (such as set, costume, lighting, etc.), show LUTs are very often created and used as a static starting point for camera monitoring on set.
 The show LUT is only used to monitor the live signal – the camera will still always record a neutral or RAW image to have maximum quality and flexibility in post-production.

 With “live grading”, we describe the modification and interactive manipulation of the show LUT during shooting.
 In the following sections, we will show why the interactive work with the look can be very useful and how it can have a big influence on the quality of the production workflow – on set as well as in post-production later on:

 1. Previewing the Scene “Through the Digital Look“